juanjosefernandez/juanjosefernandez.github.io/index.md

 ---
 <h1>Hello!</h1>

- I'm an artist and full-stack developer who loves teaching comics making and composition.
+ I'm an artist & full-stack developer who loves teaching comics making and composition.

 >This site is the digital confluence of a lot of things I do: comics making, writing, coding, theory-crafting, and teaching.
 Make yourself comfortable and dig in wherever you like.
 It's nice to have you here.